usarscotus/legal-directory/_frcp/rule_62.md

 ---
 layout: rule
-title: "Rule 62.
-Stay of Proceedings to Enforce a Judgment"
+title: Rule 62.
+Stay of Proceedings to Enforce a Judgment
 permalink: /frcp/rule_62/
 order: 62
+chapter: Title VII.
+Judgment
 ---

 (a) Automatic Stay.
 Except as provided in Rule 62(c) and (d), execution on a judgment and proceedings to enforce it are stayed for 30 days after its entry, unless the court orders otherwise.